Rio (Duran Duran album): Background and development

 Duran Duran released their self-titled debut album in June 1981.
 Aided by the album's highly successful third single "Girls on Film", the album peaked at number three in the UK and remained in the charts for over two years.
 With the album, Duran Duran had established themselves as one of the biggest new pop groups of 1981.
 Around July, they began writing songs for their second studio album, spending time at their resident nightclub the Rum Runner in Birmingham like their debut.
 The band's label, EMI Records, doubled their budget for the new record.
 Feeling pressure in England, the band briefly withdrew to a secluded château in France to continue writing.
 Keyboardist Nick Rhodes later stated:

-On 28August 1981, Duran Duran recorded demos of several songs that would appear on their next album, including "Last Chance on the Stairway", "My Own Way", "New Religion" and "Like an Angel", at the basement studio of EMI's Manchester Square building.
+On 28 August 1981, Duran Duran recorded demos of several songs that would appear on their next album, including "Last Chance on the Stairway", "My Own Way", "New Religion" and "Like an Angel", at the basement studio of EMI's Manchester Square building.
 According to bassist John Taylor, the demo of "Last Chance on the Stairway" was identical to the final album version, while "My Own Way" and "New Religion" both had different arrangements.
 This version of "My Own Way" was dance-inspired and featured bursts of electric guitar, a different bassline and pattering percussion.
 Dissatisfied with this version, the band rerecorded the song during the official sessions.
 An early version of "The Chauffeur" was also taped with German sound engineer Renate Blauel.

-Both "Hungry Like the Wolf" and "Save a Prayer" were the result of collaborations between Rhodes and guitarist Andy Taylor; Rhodes began on synthesiser, which Andy fashioned into guitar riffs.
+Both "Hungry Like the Wolf" and "Save a Prayer" were the result of collaborations between Rhodes and guitarist Andy Taylor; Rhodes began on synthesiser, which Taylor fashioned into guitar riffs.
 The latter commented, "When we wrote 'Hungry', I knew we had the album right."
 The band taped demos of "Save a Prayer" and "Lonely in Your Nightmare" at engineer Bob Lamb's home studio in Birmingham.
 The band used this material for reference during the proper sessions, particularly for the sequenced-based tracks "Save a Prayer" and "The Chauffeur".

 Duran Duran continued promotional appearances and live performances throughout September and October 1981, including their first American tour.
 EMI wanted a new single, so the band returned to England and taped a new version of "My Own Way", boasting disco and American R&B-influenced production, with "Like an Angel" as the B-side.
-Released on 16November 1981 in England only, the single spent 11 weeks on the chart, hitting number 14.
+Released on 16 November 1981 in England only, the single spent 11 weeks on the chart, hitting number 14.
 Rhodes disliked the single-only release: "It was the only time we actually sat down and said, 'Ok, we've got to write a hit single now'."
 The band underwent the Careless Memories tour in December, featuring 17 sold-out dates, before taking a holiday break.